 - If you are not in receipt of SUSI then you must outline as to why you are not in receipt of SUSI.
 If this is for threshold purposes, then you must provide your household Income in the format of your parents/guardians Employment Detail Summary (P60) or Statement of Liability (P21)

 - Evidence of Rent/mortgage (Rent form is available to download on the on-line application please print it and submit it with your supporting documentation), evidence of mortgage payment is required

-- Evidence of income, 3 recent payslips or highlight on bank statement your wages or PUP whichever is relevant
+- Evidence of income, 3 recent payslips and highlight on bank statement your wages

 - Evidence of Social Welfare Payment if relevant